BMGRobinson/IDM_bayesian_framework/README.md

 # Installation
-The code is tested on Mint 18.2, Ubuntu 22.04, and various machines in the Digital Reseach Alliance of Canada consortium.
+The code is tested on Mint 18.2, Ubuntu 22.04, and various machines in the Digital Reseach Alliance of Canada consortium (currently for the machine 'Graham').
 README files and scripts relevant to the compilation of the framework on these systems can be found at:
 `/framework/readme_mint182`
 `/framework/readme_ubuntu2204`
 `/framework/readme_graham`